samuelemusiani/imaginet/README.md

 ### Namespace

-Namespaces are alive as long as at least one process is running inside them.
+Namespaces are active as long as at least one process is running inside them.
 When you start a namespace, it will start a shell inside it.
-If you execute a command inside the namespace, the command will keep the namespace alive.
+If you execute a command inside the namespace, the command will keep the namespace active.
 The namespace will be stopped once every process inside it is stopped.
+BUT as soon as the first process inside the namespace is stopped, all the network interfaces inside the namespace will be removed.
+In this case the namespace is in a inconsistent state and should be restarted.

 ### Switch

-Switches are alive as long as the process is running.
-When you start a switch, it will start the process in the background that will keep the switch alive.
+Switches are active as long as the process is running.
+When you start a switch, it will start the process in the background that will keep the switch active.

 If you enter the switch and type `shutdown`, the switch will be stopped.

 ### Cable

-If a cable have wirefilter is able to stay "alive" even if both ends are disconnected.
+If a cable have wirefilter is able to stay "active" even if both ends are disconnected.
 If wirefilter is not set, the cable will be stopped when one of the ends is disconnected.